Perkelatorz/dotfiles/.config/nvim/NVIM_CONFIG_DOCS.md

 # Backup existing config
 mv ~/.config/nvim ~/.config/nvim.backup

-# Clone this configuration
+# Clone or copy this configuration
+cp -r /path/to/this/config ~/.config/nvim
+# Or if using git:
-git clone https://github.com/Perkelatorz/dotfiles ~/.config/nvim
+# git clone <your-repo> ~/.config/nvim

 # Launch Neovim (plugins will auto-install)
 nvim